nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Proficiency level**: A number that indicates how well a user knows a word.
+The higher the number, the better the user knows the word.
 * **Flashcard**: A virtual card with a word on one side and its translation on the other side
 * **Word**: A word in the language you want to learn
 * **Translation**: The word in your native language that corresponds to the word you want to learn